North Mankato Faribault

 - Complete and return a Temporary Accommodation Request Form

-Available in the ASC office or here - Temporary Accommodation Request Form
+Available in the ASC office or here - Temp Accommodation Request Form

 - Provide the ASC with documentation

 Documentation should include a recent diagnosis from a medical physician on letterhead, a description of present symptoms, an explanation of how the temporary disability might affect the student within the academic setting, and suggested classroom and/or testing accommodations.

 Six short guides for students with disabilities who are planning on attending college

 - Rights and Responsibilities of Students with Disabilities

 - What is a Disability?